This is a morticing machine, used for drilling/chiselling square holes.

 - Select the new bits you want to fit

 - Carefully slide the cylindrical top end of the chisel into the bottom of the drill head.
 The cylindrical top of the chisel should slide all the way in to the drill head, until the profile of the chisel changes, stopping it going any further.
-Hold the chisel in place make sure that the “cut out” side(s) of the chisel are facing sideways - as this is the best direction for the waste material to be cleared.
+Hold the chisel in place make sure that the “cut out” side(s) of the chisel are facing sideways.

-- Take a coin from the tool kit (for small diameter bits use the 20p piece, for larger diameter bits use the 50p piece) - and insert this between the bottom of the drill head and the top of the square profile of the chisel.
+- Take a coin and insert this between the bottom of the drill head and the top of the square profile of the chisel.
 Essentially, we are stopping the chisel going all the way up in to the drill head - but only by a couple of millimetres.

 - Raise the drill head, and insert the back of the auger drill bit into the bottom of the chisel.
-Place the tip of the drill bit onto the scrap softwood, and then lift the scrap gently, to slide the drill bit all the way up.
-Lifting it using the scrap wood reduces the risk of injury - there is no other way to change the bit without ending up holding a very sharp blade!
+Place the tip of the drill bit onto the scrap bit of wood and lift to move the drill bit all the way up.

-- Hold the drill bit in place using the softwood, whilst you use the allen key to firmly re-tighten the hex socket through the cut-out in the side of the drill head.
+- Hold the drill bit in place and firmly re-tighten the hex socket through the cut-out in the side of the drill head.

-- Now lift the chisel the extra couple of millimetres, until it is flush against the bottom of the drill head.
+- Now lift the chisel until it is flush against the bottom of the drill head.
 Hold it in place as you slightly tighten the nut to hold the chisel in place.